 Ultrasound: This test uses sound waves to look at blood flow in blood vessels and detect blockages.

-CT or MRI angiography: These tests provide specialized pictures of the leg arteries after someone receives contrast dye to look for blockages.
+CT or MRI angiography: These tests provide specialized pictures of the leg arteries.
+They use contrast dye to look for blockages.

 Angiography: A vascular specialist injects dye into the arteries and takes pictures of the leg arteries using X-rays.
 They may also treat the blockages during the same procedure.

 Treating and preventing PAD involves taking steps to improve your overall health.
-This includes quitting smoking, improving your diet, and starting an exercise program your healthcare provider supervises.
+This includes quitting smoking (if you smoke), eating a balanced and nutritious diet, and starting an exercise program your healthcare team supervises.
 Increasing how much you walk can improve blood flow to the legs and feet, and it can help the pain PAD causes.

-Healthcare providers may prescribe medications to treat and reduce symptoms of PAD.
+Healthcare professionals may prescribe medications to treat and reduce symptoms of PAD.
 These include:

 Antiplatelet agents: These prevent blood clots from forming in arteries that are already narrowed by PAD.
-Examples include:
+Examples include aspirin and clopidogrel (Plavix).

 Cilostazol: Cilostazol (Pletal) prevents blood clots and expands the blood vessels, which can reduce symptoms.

-Sometimes lifestyle changes and medications are not enough to treat the symptoms of PAD.
-Your provider may refer you to a vascular specialist.
+Sometimes lifestyle changes and medications aren’t enough to treat the symptoms of PAD.
+Your primary care provider may refer you to a vascular specialist.
 They perform procedures that open up the blockages and improve blood flow.
 These procedures include:

 Angioplasty/stent placement: The specialist inflates a small balloon in the artery to open it up.
 They may also place a stent, a metal mesh tube that keeps the artery open.